GrantS2S/website/content/integrations/sap/shopify-fulfillment.md

 ---

 ### Automate Fulfillments
-Have a totally automated solution, from placing an online order to delivery.

-Once a Shopify order has successfully been raised into SAP Business One as an invoice, sales order or quote, Stock2Shop can send an automatic outbound notification to your 3rd-party logistics partner so they can pick, pack and deliver.
+Have a totally automated solution, from placing an online order to dispatching for delivery.
+Once a Shopify order has successfully been raised into SAP Business One, Stock2Shop can send an automatic outbound notification to your 3rd-party logistics partner so they can pick, pack and deliver.

-If your WMS or fulfillment partner supports delivery notifications, they return fulfilment information to Stock2Shop (waybill / tracking number / tracking link).
+If your WMS or fulfillment partner supports delivery notifications, they will return fulfilment data to Stock2Shop (waybill / tracking number / tracking link).
+The Shopify order will then be updated with this information and the order's status is changed to “Fulfilled”.
-In turn, Stock2Shop can update the Shopify and mark the orders status to “Fulfilled” and in turn notify your customer.
 Your customers can then easily track the progress of their order.

-### Sync stock levels
+### Sync Stock Levels

-If your WMS or fulfillment partner supports stock feeds, Stock2Shop can automate updating stock directly to Shopify.
+If your WMS or fulfillment partner supports stock feeds, Stock2Shop can automate the updating of stock levels directly on Shopify.

-[Click here](/help "Sap One Features") to view our Sap Business One feature set.
+[Click here](/help/features-sap-business-one/ "Sap Business One Features") to view our Sap Business One feature set.